hraberg/enumerable/README.markdown

     ActionListener a = delegate(event, out.printf(event + "\n"));

 This approach works best for functions which always take the same non generic type, like *ActionEvent* here.

-### Unused

-Note that the first parameter in the example above is marked as [Unused](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/annotation/Unused.java), this is required for functions that take no arguments to identify the start of the lambda.

 ### Proxies